 Popular restaurant located right on the town piazetta.
 Menu is pricey, but they serve a delicious selection of fresh pasta (the pesto lasagna is delicious!) and seafood.
-Trattoria Tripoli is always packed - arrive at opening for lunch, and make reservations for dinner.
+Trattoria Tripoli is always packed.
+Arrive at opening for lunch or make reservations for dinner.

 Family-run establishment tucked away in the back of town that serves fresh pasta and seafood.
 Trattoria Concordia is small, reservations recommended for seating at dinner.

 For travelers arriving by train, the closest station is Santa Margherita Ligure, and from there it’s a short taxi ride to Portofino.
 Once in Portofino, everything is reachable on foot.
 The entire length of town can be strolled in just 15 minutes – that’s what makes Portofino such a popular destination to visit by day trip.